jameszenartist/quote-generator/README.md

 ## Built With

-Currently with just HTML/CSS/JS, but in the near future intentions are to implement Netlify on the front end, and possibly some various Javascript libraries.
+Currently with just HTML/CSS/JS and, but in the near future intentions are to implement additional Javascript animations, libraries, and quote APIs.

 ## Issues